drewmarshallboisestate/BSU_361_P2/README.txt

 - If you could go back in time, what would you tell yourself about doing this project?

+### Drew's Reflection:
+Beginning the project was probably the most difficult part.
+Understanding how to organize the NFA and how it would differ from the previous DFA was a large step to take.
+I found that the NFAState was pretty similar to the way the first project was set up, using a LinkedHashMap to store each state and their transitions.
+After conversing with other students and past students I found that having two different methods to create an NFA state and an NFA final state were helpful later on.

+I think most concepts are clear and it was good practice having to use lists and maps to store and retrieve information.
+Steven implemented eClosure and its depth first traversal and learning how to use that to create the new states for the NFA based on epsilon transitions took some time, but I was able to help organize it and understand how the new set of states was being returned.
+Debugging was a big process for us and having to set multiple breakpoints throughout was the best way to understand where our code was breaking.
+I also had to implement several print statements in order to understand what was being returned, and figure out how formatting would work/impact our output.

+For me personally, I would like to start using a whiteboard more when creating the design aspect of my code.
+I think this would not only help me debug, but visually understand how the code should work and be implemented rather than simply trying to do it all immediately as code.
+Drawing things out would certainly help with things such as certain formatted searches.
+It would certainly be a useful skill to have for interviews and working with large groups.
+Finally, if I could go back it would be the same thing I always say start early.
+I think what I need to work on is breaking my programs down into small portions instead of trying to do it all at once.
+Like building a puzzle, build it up piece by piece, don't try and put them all together at once.

 ## Compiling and Using

 This section should tell the user how to compile your code.
 It is